 Luxury amenity kits are provided by Bvlgari and toiletries are supplied by cult Irish brand, VOYA.
 Emirates recently introduced the world’s first moisturising in-flight pyjamas for First Class guests.
 An upgraded sheepskin blanket, sheets and a mattress help passengers get a good nights rest.

 Emirates is not a member of an airline alliance.
 However, it has forged codeshare agreements with a number of partner airlines.
 High-profile codeshare partners include Alaska Airlines, Japan Airlines, Jetblue Airways and South African Airways.

 Emirates has its own frequent flyer programme called Skywards.
 It is a relatively simple system that awards ‘miles’ for flights flown.
-The number of miles you earn depend on the length of flight, type of ticket purchased (basic, flexible, etc) and the cabin flown in (economy, business, first class).
+The number of miles you earn depends on the length of flight, type of ticket purchased (basic, flexible, etc) and the cabin flown in (economy, business, first class).

 You can spend the earned miles on reward flights but elite status can also be earned by collecting miles.
-There are four tiers to the programme that reward increasing benefits as you move up the tiers:
+There are four tiers of the programme that reward increasing benefits as you move up the tiers:

 Blue: All new members enter at this level.
 There are very few benefits but it will give you waitlist priority over non-Skywards members.

 Silver: Awarded at 25,000 tier miles (or 25 qualifying flights).
 Silver card holders get an additional luggage allowance, dedicated check-in, airport lounge access in Dubai and a 25% bonus on earned miles.